palcsta/FullStackProject/README.md

 ```
 ./dbinstall.sh
 ```
-, which will help you get the environment ready.
+this will help you get the environment ready.
 In case you want to try backend and frontend simultaneously run them separately.
+After this run ```npm install ``` to setup your node environment

 ## Backend
+in case you want to run backend
 ## Backend

 # Important quotes from the instruction